JakeMoralez/FlectoneWeb/pulse/en/docs/message/contact/sign/index.md

 ### `format`

-The message that will be entered into the item’s description as a signature.
+The message that will be entered into the item’s description as a signature

 [//]: # (message.yml)
 <!--@include: @/parts/words.md#setting-->